kubernetes-sigs/cluster-api/docs/book/src/clusterctl/developers.md

 clusterctl get kubeconfig capi-quickstart > capi-quickstart.kubeconfig
 ```

-### Fix kubeconfig (when using docker on MacOS)
+### Fix kubeconfig (when using docker on macOS)

-When using docker on MacOS, you will need to do a couple of additional
+When using docker on macOS, you will need to do a couple of additional
 steps to get the correct kubeconfig for a workload cluster created with the Docker provider:

 ```bash